Gearhungry logo.

 Q: What is an Ethernet switch?

-A: An Ethernet switch is a device used to build a network connection between computers or other “smart” devices.
+A: An Ethernet switch is a device used to build a network connection between computers or other “smart” devices via an Ethernet cable.
 In a home or office, it functions as a central station or hub that connects PCs, gaming consoles, printers, and even home entertainment centers to each other through a wired network.

 A: No. An Ethernet switch doesn’t reduce speed, and it will most likely improve the overall performance of your network.
-Hardwiring your devices into a switch can reduce interference and signal loss, two of the main issues of Wi-Fi connections.
-Although you’ll be using the same speed, the overall performance of your network will likely improve.
+Hardwiring your devices into a switch can reduce interference and signal loss, which are two of the main issues of Wi-Fi connections.
+Although you’ll be using the same speed, the overall performance of your network will likely improve, which can be important for companies but also hard-core gamers.

 Q: What is the difference between an Ethernet hub and switch?